Dump Oracle Database to Sql File

 External Tables

-statements to insert the data from the datafile into the target table.
-An external table load allows modification of the data being loaded by using SQL functions and PL/SQL functions as part of the INSERT
+An external table load creates an external table for data that is contained in a datafile.
+The load executes INSERT statements to insert the data from the datafile into the target table.
+An external table load allows modification of the data being loaded by using SQL functions and PL/SQL functions as part of the INSERT statement that is used to create the external table.

 See Oracle Database Administrator's Guide for more information on external tables.